srknzl/bigdecimal.js/README.md

 console.log(v.toString()); // 2
 ```

-You can use MathContext object to set precision and rounding mode for a specific operation, or while creating a BigDecimal
+You can use MathContext object to set precision and rounding mode for a specific operation:
-in case rounding is necessary:

 ```javascript
 import { Big, MathContext, RoundingMode } from './index';